The Ghost Dogs of Moculta

 Out of nowhere, in broad daylight, two large dogs appeared.
-Both dogs had red eyes that blazed, and larger chains that whipped from side to side as they jumped up towards the cart – they were barking like crazy and snarling and gnashing their frothing mouths at the horses.
+Both dogs had blazing red eyes, and attached to their collars, large chains that whipped from side to side as they jumped up towards the cart – they were barking like crazy and snarling and gnashing their frothing mouths at the horses.

-The dogs, still making maddening noises, the chains still clinking a they whipped about, suddenly leapt of the cart, which took of with a jolt, as if a great weight had been lifted from it.
+The dogs, still making maddening noises, the chains still clinking as they whipped about, suddenly leapt of the cart, which took off with a jolt, as if a great weight had been lifted from it.

-The young man whipped the horses to travel as far as he could from the bridge back to his home on Moculta, adrenalin coursing through his veins at what he had seen, and what had happened.
+The young man whipped the horses to travel as far as he could from the bridge back to his home in Moculta, adrenaline coursing through his veins at what he had seen, and what had happened.

 He had no explanation for his experience, and remained unsure if the dogs were indeed ghosts, or mighty beasts that had broken their chains and become feral – either way, he found another route for his deliveries after his experience.